CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: Detailed Design

 to associate the SCA nodes with \textit{textual descriptions different but semantically equivalent} for their end states and start states.
 In our approach, we leverage \core, which has been trained with profuse domain knowledge, to compare their semantic meaning.
 It takes 3 steps: (i) the SCA nodes' start and end states are tokenized; (ii) the transformer layers are used to build contextual embeddings based on tokens; (iii) the embeddings are further compared via the cosine similarity and the enhanced verification via ICL to distinguish deeper logic relations, such as entailment, contradictions, and overlaps.
-This relation \( S \) is defined as As shown in Figure~\ref{fig:eventchain}, Node 5263 ends in a state where the UE is in 5GMM-IDLE mode and has initiated the registration procedure due to a change in its radio capability.
+This relation \( S \) is defined as

+The formalized algorithm is illustrated in Algorithm~\ref{alg:semantic_connection} in Appendix~\ref{append:prompt_algorithm}.
+As shown in Figure~\ref{fig:eventchain}, Node 5263 ends in a state where the UE is in 5GMM-IDLE mode and has initiated the registration procedure due to a change in its radio capability.
 Node 2107 begins in a state where the UE is attempting to send a REGISTRATION REQUEST message.
 It proceeds to enter 5GMM-IDLE mode and continues the registration procedure.
 Although the end and start states are described differently, they both refer to the same specification state, the UE initiating a registration procedure triggered by updated radio capability.
 This represents a valid semantic connection.

 \textbf{(c) \textbf{Causal Connection.}} Beyond the direct matching of end and start states, function chains can be causally constructed through causal relationships, where the states, conditions, or actions of one SCA node directly enable, influence, or trigger the states, conditions, or actions of another.
 That is, the states, conditions, or actions in $n_i$ serve as a plausible prerequisite or cause for the states, conditions, or actions in $n_j$, suggesting a likely sequential or dependent relationship.
 Identifying causal connections between nodes is essential to thoroughly construct complete and coherent function chains.
 We define this Causal-Connection relation $C$ such that for any pair of SCA nodes $(n_i, n_j)$, a connection exists if $ C = \{ (n_i, n_j) \in N \times N \, |\ \}$.

 \core is employed to infer such causal relations.
 It analyzes SCA nodes $n_i$ and $n_j$, and determines whether the $n_i$ precedes $n_j$.
 For example, if the end state of $n_i$ transits the UE into a mode that is required as the start state of $n_j$, or if the condition in $n_i$ (e.g., radio capability change) leads to logically subsequent condition in $n_j$ (e.g., registration request trigger), or if the action in $n_i$ (e.g., releasing NAS signaling connection) sets up the environment necessary for the action in $n_j$ (e.g., initiating a new signaling procedure), a causal relationship is inferred.